AONIEX/Portfolio/projects.markdown

   -  Testing the game looking for bugs and errors
   -  Fixing Errors and bugs
   -  Build Testing and fixing, passing on information to producer
+- Animation Connections
+  - Working with Animatior to connect animations to weapons and calming mechanics
+  - Created a system for fingers ammo display
+  - Discussing and fixing animation timing problems

 <hr style="all: unset; display: block; height: 6px; background-color: #00aaff; margin: 2em 0;">